Scarlett100/tech257_python/git/git.md

 -main branch|------------------------------------------------------------------|

 ## GitHub
 GitHub is a cloud-based code hosting platform to help developers store, manage, track and control changes to their code.
 It is a platform used for collaboration and version control.

 ## GitBash
-Git Bash is the command prompt used to interact between GitHub and a local copy of the code.
-It is a powerful and easy to use Bash CLI (Command Line Interface) in Windows or Mac, however, it is recommend to use the default terminal in Mac.
+Git Bash is the command prompt used between GitHub and a local copy code.
 Git Bash allows you to interact with the Windows environment using Linux commands and comes preloaded with Git for source control

 GitHub vs Git